House of Habsburg-Lorraine

-The current house orders are the Order of the Golden Fleece and the Imperial and Royal Order of Saint George.
-The House of Habsburg-Lorraine still exists today and the current head of the family is Karl von Habsburg.
+The House of Habsburg-Lorraine still exists today, and the head of the family is Karl von Habsburg.
+The current house orders are the Order of the Golden Fleece, the Imperial and Royal Order of Saint George and the Order of the Starry Cross.

-History of the dynasty
+History of the House of Habsburg-Lorraine

 The first member of the House of Habsburg-Lorraine to rule over the Holy Roman Empire was Joseph II, a sovereign raised during the Enlightenment.
 By the new ideals he brought, he implemented many reforms, most of which were to the detriment of the clergy.
-Upon his death in 1790, he was succeeded by his brother Leopold II, who in 1791 invited Europe's powers to help the French royal family to stifle the ideals of the revolution without military intervention.
+Upon his death in 1790, he was succeeded by his brother Leopold II, who in 1791 invited Europe's powers to help the French royal family stifle the ideals of the revolution without military intervention.
 He died a few days before France declared war on Austria.

-In 1792, Leopold's son, Francis II, was crowned emperor in Frankfurt.
-After the beheading of the French sovereigns, he, along with the other European sovereigns created the First Coalition against Revolutionary France.
-The coalition initially recorded some success, but soon began to withdraw, especially in Italy, where the Austrians were repeatedly defeated by the Corsican general Napoleon Bonaparte.
+In 1792, Leopold II's son Francis II was crowned emperor in Frankfurt.
+After the beheading of the French sovereigns, he – along with the other European sovereigns – created the First Coalition against Revolutionary France.
+The coalition initially recorded some success but soon began to withdraw, especially in Italy, where the Austrians were repeatedly defeated by the French General Napoleon Bonaparte.